fip-wizard/fip-deployment-production/README.md

 **‼ More information can be found in the [documentation 📕](https://fip-wizard.readthedocs.org)**

 This is an example deployment of FIP Wizard ready for a production usage.
-It contains preconfigured [Data Stewardship Wizard](https://ds-wizard.org) (DSW) togeher with templates.
+It contains preconfigured [Data Stewardship Wizard](https://ds-wizard.org) (DSW) together with templates.

 If you want to try it on your local machine, please use [the basic deployment configuration](https://github.com/fip-wizard/fip-deployment-basic).